Abbreviations

 - MOT – Ministry of Transportation

 This document contains guideline summaries and suggestions.
 It does not constitute legal advice.
-For more information or deeper understanding of the content, you should read your provincial Traffic Act and CMA Drivers Guide.
+For more information or deeper understanding of the content, you should read your provincial Traffic Act and CMA Drivers Guide, and the CCS 2023 Fitness to Drive Guidelines

 Introduction